Anyone who has been married a certain amount of time will tell you that marriage is hard. In fact, sometimes it can be a downright struggle.

 We need to realise that God designed marriage as a picture of Jesus and the church – His bride, which is each and all of us in Christ.
 There’s only one party that is constant and steadfast in this union, and it’s not the church.

-There are days we forget to pray.
+Because there are days we forget to pray.
 There are times we get so caught up with things that it’s weeks before we even open the Bible to read it for ourselves.
 There are seasons where we get so discouraged and disappointed with God that we walk away from Him altogether.

 But His eyes never leave us.
 His mind never ceases to dwell and linger on us and think loving thoughts towards us.
 His love for us remains unwavering, as strong as on that day He laid down His very life for us.